Optimizely.

 What makes Optimizely different?

 Optimizely distinguishes itself through its robust testing engine and statistical analysis.
-Unlike many other platforms that have testing as a feature, it's the core of Optimizely.
-Optimizely's Stats Engine uses advanced statistical models that allow you to interpret reliable results faster.
+Unlike many other platforms that have testing as a feature, it is the core of Optimizely.
+Optimizely's Stats Engine uses advanced statistical models allowing you to interpret reliable results faster than with standard frequentist analysis.

 The platform integrates strongly with the Microsoft ecosystem.
-If you already work in .NET, Azure and Microsoft tools, Optimizely feels natural.
-This is also a limitation: it requires .NET expertise and plays optimally in Microsoft landscapes.
+If you are already working in .NET, Azure and Microsoft tools, Optimizely feels natural.
+This is simultaneously a limitation: it requires .NET expertise and performs optimally in Microsoft landscapes.

 Modular pricing provides flexibility: you only pay for the modules you need (Web Experimentation, Feature Experimentation, Personalization, etc.).
 This sounds attractive, but in practice the cost base grows quickly as features escalate.

-Modular design – You select only the modules you need; no unnecessary license costs.
+Modularly built – You select only the modules you need; no unnecessary license costs

-Gartner Leader – Positioned top-right in Gartner Magic Quadrant for DXPs (execution and vision leading).
+Gartner Leader – Placed in the top right of Gartner Magic Quadrant for DXPs (execution and vision leading)

 Who uses Optimizely?